oat-sa/taohub-articles/forge/TAO 3 1/how-to-make-a-new-extension-3-0-v2.md

         }

-To create your first template: go to directory views/templates and create Hello folder.<br/>
+To create your first template: go to directory views/templates and create Hello folder.

 Create myName.tpl file.